Kitchen Remodeling in the Bay Area: Costs, Trends, and What to Expect in 2026

 Bathroom remodeling in San Jose now spans a wide range in 2025, from focused half-bath upgrades around $8,000 to luxury primary suites that can exceed $100,000.
 In day-to-day estimating, we see most standard guest bathrooms land between $15,000 and $35,000, while primary bathroom remodels generally fall between $35,000 and $65,000 when homeowners choose quality waterproofing, durable tile, and permit-compliant plumbing and electrical work.

 I wrote this guide from our real estimate patterns at Maison Remodeling Group (California License #1147102), combined with public Bay Area pricing sources and permit requirements.
-We work with San Jose homeowners every week, and the biggest mistake I see is planning from national averages that do not reflect local labor, permit routing, or older-home plumbing realities.
+We work with San Jose homeowners every week, and the biggest mistake I see is planning from national averages that do not reflect local labor, permit routing, or older-home plumbing realities for a real bathroom remodeling project.

 This is a Big 5 cost guide, so the goal is simple: give you clear numbers, explain what moves those numbers up or down, and show how to budget with confidence before demolition starts.
 If your project includes other spaces, you can also compare our San Jose home remodeling cost guide for broader planning.